-A Commission is a small team of individuals formed to work on an objective, with a specific scope, set of goals, and duration.

-A Commission is made up of between two and five Commission Members, one of which is the lead, known as the Chairperson.
-The Chairperson is directly responsible for the success and outcomes of that Commission.
+A commission is made up of small teams of Members formed to work on an objective, with a specific scope, set of goals, and duration.
+One person, known as the Chairperson, is the lead and directly responsible for the success and outcomes of that commission.

-A Commission may not act as or on behalf of the Board of Directors, Executive Board, or Officers for their official duties.
-A Commission may not enact new policies for the Association but may make recommendations to the Executive Board to do so.
-A Commission must follow all policies outlined by the Association and operate within the framework of our Constitution, our Bylaws, and any applicable laws.
+A commission may not act as or on behalf of the Board of Directors, Executive Board, or Officers for their official duties.
+A commission may not enact new policies for the Association but may make recommendations to the Executive Board to do so.
+A commission must follow all policies outlined by the Illinois Shuffleboard Association (ILSA) and operate within the framework of our Constitution, our Bylaws, and any applicable laws.